+INDEPENDENT AUDITOR'S REPORT

+To the Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management

+Opinion

+In my opinion, the financial statements of the Regional Investment Corporation ('the Corporation') for the year ended 30 June 2019:

+- (a) comply with Australian Accounting Standards Reduced Disclosure Requirements and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and - (b) present fairly the financial position of the Corporation as at 30 June 2019 and its financial performance and cash flows for the year then ended.

+The financial statements of the Corporation, which I have audited, comprise the following statements as at 30 June 2019 and for the year then ended:

+- Statement by the Chair of the Board, Chief Executive and Chief Financial Officer;

+- Statement of Comprehensive Income;

+- Statement of Financial Position;

+- Statement of Changes in Equity;

+- Cash Flow Statement; and

+- Notes to and Forming Part of the Financial Statements, comprising a summary of significant accounting policies and other explanatory information.

+Basis for opinion

-きが Australian National Audit Office IND EPENDENT AUDITOR'S REPORT he Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency nagement Орі nion y opinion, the financial statements of the Regional Investment Corporation ('the Corporation') for the year ed 30 June 2019: (a) comply with Australian Accounting Standards - Reduced Disclosure Requirements and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015; and (b) present fairly the financial position of the Corporation as at 30 June 2019 and its financial performance and cash flows for the year then ended. financial statements of the Corporation, which I have audited, comprise the following statements as at 30 2019 and for the year then ended: • • • • Statement by the Chair of the Board, Chief Executive and Chief Financial Officer; Statement of Comprehensive Income; Statement of Financial Position; Statement of Changes in Equity; Cash Flow Statement; and Notes to and Forming Part of the Financial Statements, comprising a summary of significant accounting policies and other explanatory information.
-Bas is for opinion inco in th of t conc the (the othe nducted my audit in accordance with the Australian National Audit Office Auditing Standards, which rporate the Australian Auditing Standards.
-My responsibilities under those standards are further described e Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am independent the Corporation in accordance with the relevant ethical requirements for financial statement audits ducted by the Auditor-General and his delegates.
-These include the relevant independence requirements of Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants Code) to the extent that they are not in conflict with the Auditor-General Act 1997 .
-I have also fulfilled my responsibilities in accordance with the Code.
-I believe that the audit evidence I have obtained is sufficient appropriate to provide a basis for my opinion.
-Acc ountable Authority's responsibility for the financial statements Perfe state mad to e he Accountable Authority of the Corporation, the Board is responsible under the Public Governance, pormance and Accountability Act 2013 (the Act) for the preparation and fair presentation of annual financial ements that comply with Australian Accounting Standards - Reduced Disclosure Requirements and the rules e under the Act.
-The Board is also responsible for such internal control as the Board determines is necessary nable the preparation of financial statements that are free from material misstatement, whether due to d or error. cont an a mat reparing the financial statements, the Board is responsible for assessing the ability of the Corporation to inue as a going concern, taking into account whether the Corporation's operations will cease as a result of dministrative restructure or for any other reason.
-The Board is also responsible for disclosing, as applicable, ters related to going concern and using the going concern basis of accounting unless the assessment cates that it is not appropriate.
-GPO Box 707 CANBERRA ACT 2601 19 National Circuit BARTON ACT Phone (02) 8203 7300 Fax (02) 6203 7777
+I conducted my audit in accordance with the Australian National Audit Office Auditing Standards, which incorporate the Australian Auditing Standards.
+My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
+I am independent of the Corporation in accordance with the relevant ethical requirements for financial statement audits conducted by the Auditor-General and his delegates.
+These include the relevant independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) to the extent that they are not in conflict with the Auditor-General Act 1997.
+I have also fulfilled my other responsibilities in accordance with the Code.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

+Accountable Authority's responsibility for the financial statements

+As the Accountable Authority of the Corporation, the Board is responsible under the Public Governance, Performance and Accountability Act 2013 (the Act) for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards - Reduced Disclosure Requirements and the rules made under the Act.
+The Board is also responsible for such internal control as the Board determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

+In preparing the financial statements, the Board is responsible for assessing the ability of the Corporation to continue as a going concern, taking into account whether the Corporation's operations will cease as a result of an administrative restructure or for any other reason.
+The Board is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.

+GPO Box 707 CANBERRA ACT 2601 19 National Circuit BARTON ACT Phone (02) 6203 7300 Fax (02) 6203 7777